Free Illinois LLC Operating Agreement

-What is included in a Illinois LLC Operating Agreement?
+What is included in an Illinois LLC Operating Agreement?

-Your Illinois operating agreement should address how your LLC will tackle the major issues you’re likely to face.
-Technically, almost anything can be included in your operating agreement, as long as it doesn’t run counter to Illinois state law.
+Your Illinois operating agreement should address how your LLC will handle any events it’s likely to experience.
+Virtually anything can be included in your operating agreement, as long as it doesn’t contradict Illinois state law.
 But you should definitely cover at least these topics:

 - Voting rights and decision-making powers